categories

 Solution: With IoT in the food and beverage industry, data gathering is faster and easier since data is collected in real-time through computers, sensors, cameras, and software that are integrated into appliances/machines.

-2. Shortage of personnel
+2. Shortage of Personnel

 The traditional food manufacturing industry heavily depends on human resources, but it is currently facing a shortage of staff due to factors such as an aging population, growing competition, job insecurity, and low wages.